A numerical-continuation-enhanced flexible boundary condition scheme applied to Mode I and Mode III fracture: Methodology

 \subsection{Pseudo-arclength numerical continuation}

 The basic premise of numerical continuation applied to the problem at hand is as follows.
-Suppose we have identified some $K_1$ for which some equilibrium configuration $\bm{x}_1$ exists.
-Can we use this knowledge to quickly find another equilibrium for $K_1 + \delta K$, for some small $\delta K$?
-Such an approach will work well if there exists a continuous path of solutions $K \mapsto \{U(i)_K\}_{i=1}^{N_1}$ (and $K \mapsto \alpha_K$ in the case of the flexible boundary scheme).
-Such a path can be shown to exist, courtesy of Implicit Function Theorem~\cite{serge}, in the neighbourhood of $K_1$ if the associated Hessian operator is invertible at $K_1$.
+Suppose we have identified some {\cb $K_n$} for which some equilibrium configuration {\cb $\bm{x}_n$} exists.
+Can we use this knowledge to quickly find another equilibrium for {\cb $K_n + \delta K$}, for some small $\delta K$? {\cb A similar approach has been previously applied in the continuum study of cracks deviating from straightness \cite{Rice1985}.
+In the present setting,} such an approach will work well if there exists a continuous path of solutions $K \mapsto \{{\cb\bm{U}}_K(i) \}_{i=1}^{N_1}$ (and $K \mapsto \alpha_K$ in the case of the flexible boundary scheme).
+Such a path can be shown to exist, courtesy of Implicit Function Theorem~\cite{serge}, in the neighbourhood of {\cb $K_n$} if the associated Hessian operator is invertible at {\cb $K_n$}.

 A more sophisticated version, which is particularly useful for the problem at hand, is known as the pseudo-arclength continuation.
-It postulates that the quantities involved all are smooth functions of an arclength parameter $s$.
-The question thus changes to: given some triplet $\left(K_{s_1},\{U_{s_1}(i)\},\alpha_{s_1}\right)$ (in the case of static boundary $\alpha \equiv 0$ throughout) which specifies an equilibrium configuration $\{\bm{x}_{s_1}(i)\}$, can we find a new triplet for $s_2 := s_1+\delta s$, for some small $\delta s$, which gives us a new equilibrium $\{\bm{x}_{s_2}(i)\}$?
+It postulates that the quantities involved all are smooth functions of an arclength parameter $s$. {\cb The arclength parametrisation of a curve, also known as the natural parametrisation, is a classical concept in mathematical analysis -- it ensures that the curve is traversed at a constant unit speed \cite{rudin1976principles}.} The question thus changes to: given some triplet {\cb $\left(K_{s_n},\{{\cb\bm{U}}_{s_n}(i)\},\alpha_{s_n}\right)$} (in the case of static boundary $\alpha \equiv 0$ throughout) which specifies an equilibrium configuration {\cb $\{\bm{x}_{s_n}(i)\}$}, can we find a new triplet for {\cb $s_{n+1} := s_n+\delta s$}, for some small $\delta s$, which gives us a new equilibrium {\cb $\{\bm{x}_{s_{n+1}}(i)\}$}?
 The key advantage of this approach is that it can handle index-1 saddle points, which makes it a useful tool for studying energy barriers and the phenomenon of lattice trapping.

-Numerical continuation can be incorporated into the framework by including $K$ as a variable in the systems of equations $\bm{F_j} = 0$ for $j=0,1,2$ defined in \eqref{F0}, \eqref{F1}, \eqref{F2}.